Ellen Douglass Hatch

-Ellen Douglass Hatch, née Hatch, stage name Ellen Douglass (1812 – 1838), was an Australian stage actress.
+Ellen Douglass Hatch, née Hatch, stage name Ellen Douglass (c.
+1812 – 1838), was an Australian stage actress.
 She was a star attraction of the Australian stage in Sydney during the 1830s, and belonged to the pioneer generation of professional stage actors in Australia.

 She was engaged at the Theatre Royal, Sydney, which opened in 1832 as the first theatre in Sydney Australia.
 Among her most known parts where Lady Macbeth and Alicia in Jane Shore.
 Alongside Maria Madeline Taylor, whose career was parallel with hers, she was arguably the most noted actress in Sydney in the 1830s.
 She was described by the Sydney Gazette of November 1834 as an actress of 'superior theatrical attainments'.